MetOffice/lfric_core/documentation/source/pages/lfric_datamodel/lfric_datamodel.rst

    expanded view of dofs under the faint circles in d) and f)

 .. figure:: images/corner_W1.svg
-   :alt: Details of the locations of dofs for the spaces :math:`\mathbb{W}_1` and :math:`\mathbb{W}_2, k = 1`.
-The faint boxes and lines are, in reality, infinitesimally small but are drawn to allow the mesh entity on which the dofs actually sit on to be seen
-   :name: fig:cornerk1w1w2

    Details of the locations of dofs for the spaces :math:`\mathbb{W}_1` and :math:`\mathbb{W}_2, k = 1`.
 The faint boxes and lines are, in